scottie-l/reading-notes/reading-notes-401/class-05/class-05.md

 <a href = "https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-05/resources/big_oh.html">"Source"</a>

-<a href = "https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-05/resources/singly_linked_list.html">"Linked LIsts"</a>
+### <a href = "https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-05/resources/singly_linked_list.html">"Linked LIsts"</a>

 A Linked List is a sequence of Nodes that are connected/linked to each other.
 The most defining feature of a Linked List is that each Node references the next Node in the link.
 There are two types of Linked List - Singly and Doubly.

 Terminology:

-- *Linked List:* A data structure that contains nodes that links/points to the next node in the list.
+- <u>*Linked List:*</u> A data structure that contains nodes that links/points to the next node in the list.
-- *Singly:* Refers to the number of references the node has.
+- <u>*Singly:*</u> Refers to the number of references the node has.
 A Singly linked list means that there is only one reference, and the reference points to the Next node in a linked list.
-- *Doubly:* -Refers to there being two references within the node.
+- <u>*Doubly:*</u> -Refers to there being two references within the node.
 A Doubly linked list means that there is a reference to both the Next and Previous node.
-- *Node:* The individual items/links that live in a linked list.
+- <u>*Node:*</u> The individual items/links that live in a linked list.
 Each node contains the data for each link.
-- *Next:* Each node contains a property called Next.
+- <u>*Next:*</u> Each node contains a property called Next.
 This property contains the reference to the next node.
-- *Head:* A reference of type Node to the first node in a linked list.
+- <u>*Head:*</u> A reference of type Node to the first node in a linked list.
-- *Current:* - Reference of type Node to the node that is currently being looked at.
+- <u>*Current:*</u> - Reference of type Node to the node that is currently being looked at.
 When traversing, you create a new Current variable at the Head to guarantee you are starting from the beginning of the linked list.

 When traversing a linked list, you are not able to use a foreach or for loop.
 We depend on the Next value in each node to guide us where the next reference is pointing.
 The best way to approach a traversal is through the use of a while() loop.
 This allows us to continually check that the Next node in the list is not null.
 The Current variable will tell us where exactly in the linked list we are.

-Adding 0(1)
+**Adding 0(1)**

 Order of operations is extremely important when it comes to working with a Linked List.